- Online Application

-If you want to apply, but have an overall undergraduate GPA, including transfer credits that is less than 3.0, you are required to do AT LEAST one of the following:
+If you want to apply, but have an overall undergraduate GPA that is less than 3.0 including transfer credits, you are required to do ONE of the following:

-1. Take the GRE and request ETS to have official scores be sent to GWU (school code: 5246).
+1. Take the GRE and request ETS to have the official scores sent to GWU (school code: 5246).

-In a descriptive essay of approximately 500 words, please describe in detail the nature, duties, and duration of your qualifying experience (as defined below) Please identify your direct supervisor and provide his/her current contact information.
-This essay should also place the portfolio materials in a context that demonstrates, in the applicant's view, an aptitude for graduate study in the program where admission is sought.
+Descriptive Essay: In a descriptive essay of approximately 500 words, please describe in detail the nature, duties, and duration of your qualifying experience (as defined below).
+Please identify your direct supervisor and provide his/her current contact information.
+This essay should also place the portfolio materials in a context that demonstrates, in your view, an aptitude for graduate study in the program where admission is sought.

-A portfolio of work is a compilation of the most outstanding examples of your prior work, for example, research projects, writing samples or any published work.
+Portfolio: A portfolio of work, compiled of the most outstanding examples of your prior work, for example, research projects, writing samples or any published work.
 Your portfolio should include 1-3 pieces of work-related professional writing in the range of 500-1000 words.